Katindo: History

 Katindo was officially established on 22 May 1989, following Order No. 089-127, which reorganized and subdivided the urban area of Goma after the creation of North Kivu Province in 1988.
 Initially part of the former Mont Goma neighborhood, Katindo was formed alongside Himbi as a result of administrative restructuring based on geographic size.
 It subsequently became one of the 18 officially designated neighborhoods constituting the broader Goma city.

 Economy

 Most residents engaged in trade and small businesses.
 The neighborhood is home to three informal marketplaces, collectively referred to as Limanga, strategically situated at Bitumingi (Beni Avenue), Carmel (Carmel Avenue), and Babanjabuka (Lake Avenue).
 Retail trade thrives through numerous boutiques, kiosks, hardware stores, food shops, carpentry workshops, sewing ateliers, and mills.
 Additionally, Katindo hosts savings cooperatives, hotels, pharmaceutical dispensaries, gas stations, and other commercial establishments.
-Notable businesses in the area include Aquavie and Go Shop.

 The neighborhood also features a branch office of MECRE, a subsidiary of the microfinance institution MECREGO (Mutuelle d'Épargne et de Crédit de Goma).